Periodontal Therapy — Friendswood, TX

 - Certain medications.

 Signs that you may have periodontal problems include: bleeding gums, receding gums, swollen tender gums, loose teeth, bad breath or foul taste in the mouth, teeth shifting or becoming crooked.
 In the past, managing periodontal problems was akin to rearranging the deck chairs on the Titanic.
 Now, we consider periodontal disease to be manageable, and much of the destruction can be treated.
 New treatments involving soft tissue and bone grafting are giving hope to teeth that would have been lost in the past.
 The single most important aspect of all periodontal care is professional continuing care involving patient specific cleaning and examinations.
-Every patient examined at Friendswood Dental Group receives a thorough periodontal screening during each dental checkup.
+Every patient examined at Friendswood Dental Group receives a thorough periodontal screening during each dental checkup, and we can offer periodontal therapy in our Friendswood, TX dental office to renew smiles.

 Scaling & Root Planing